-Video ads work great for Facebook and can help you stand out from the crowd, get noticed, and start growing your audience.
+Advertising with video is great for Facebook and can help you stand out from the crowd, get noticed, and start growing your audience.
 Simply create and upload your video, set your desired budget and targeting options, and let it soar.

 Facebook also includes powerful analytics with their advertisements so you can watch your campaigns unfold in real-time.
 Don’t be afraid to run multiple ads with different variables to see which one has the best impact.

 There is no end to the opportunities available for your small business to get involved in your community.
 Local charitable organizations, non-profits, and more are always looking for local businesses to help out.

 Sponsor a walk-a-thon, sponsor a local sports team, the possibilities are endless.
 Make sure you promote and showcase the event online so your customers know you’re a local biz doing good!
 A quick video ad can let them know “hey, guess what’s going on this weekend!”

 The type of content you can (and should!) be creating is infinite.
 However, when it comes to local marketing, don’t neglect what’s going on in your own neighborhood.
 Instead of generic advertisements, tailor your content to your local audience.

 Hosting an event?
 Create an ad promoting it.
 Having a special this weekend?
 Create an ad promoting it.
 Focus on the specific rather than the broad.
 If you’re a restaurant, you want your ad to say more than “come eat here.”
 Promote that guacamole making class you’re hosting or the wine tasting event you’re having next week.

 Your customers will be more enticed by an ad that specifically targets their interests and offers tangible value rather than generic slogans.